FHS-BAP/Physical-Activity-Harmonization/README.md

 Please ensure you have the listed datasets meantioned in the script header to run the codes optimally.

+The narrated tutorial regarding the data processing and variables within the datasets can be found: https://mymedia.bu.edu/media/t/1_f9wpoyuv

 IMPORTANT: Due to consent restrictions, the counts you see on the manuals may differ based on the source you obtained the FHS datasets from.